Principles of Collaborative Care

 Primary care and behavioral health providers collaborate effectively using shared care plans that incorporate patient goals.
 The ability to get both physical and mental health care at a familiar location is comfortable to patients and reduces duplicate assessments.
 Increased patient engagement oftentimes results in a better health care experience and improved patient outcomes.

 Care team shares a defined group of patients tracked in a registry to ensure no one falls through the cracks.
 Practices track and reach out to patients who are not improving and mental health specialists provide caseload-focused consultation, not just ad-hoc advice.
-Read how to identify a population-based tracking system in our Implementation Guide.
+Read how to identify a behavioral health patient tracking system in our Implementation Guide.

 |Measurement-Based Treatment to Target